-- One of the sizes specified in the WM_ICON_SIZE property on the root if it exists (see the section called "WM_ICON_SIZE Property"). - 1-bit deep.
+- One of the sizes specified in the WM_ICON_SIZE property on the root if it exists (see WM_ICON_SIZE Property). - 1-bit deep.
 The window manager will select, through the defaults database, suitable background (for the 0 bits) and foreground (for the 1 bits) colors.
 These defaults can, of course, specify different colors for the icons of different clients.